layershift/enscale-docs/pages/09.database-nodes/01.mariadb/02.connection-details/docs.10.md

 visible: true
 ---

-When you create your MariaDB database node, you're emailed the connection details along with your root username and password to log in to phpMyAdmin.
+When a database node is added to your environment, Enscale automatically transfers its environment variables to the application node, so the easiest is to use the `MARIADB_HOST` variable.
+This is the private IP address of your master MariaDB node.

+The advantage of using variables is that the values update automatically as you change your environment, so you don't have to change anything in your code.

-To connect the database to your application you should use the hostname or private IP address of your database node.
+If you prefer, you can also use the hostname or private IP address of your database node.
 They can be found in the **Connect** and **Configure** tabs respectively.

 ![](DB-connection-details.png)

+!!!!
+We recommend using the private IP address (either directly or via the variable), as it provides a direct connection vs host name where DNS resolution is also required.

 It is also recommended to set up a new user for your application with limited permissions, instead of using the default admin user.
 You can set one up in phpMyAdmin.